maliMirkec/personal-website/site/articles/recursively-includible-angular-directive.md

 I've already included this awesome service in **recursive-repeater** directive, like this:

-> {cldnry angular-repeater-directive_rkx8sy.png "Angular repeater directive." %}
+{% cldnry "angular-repeater-directive_rkx8sy" "Angular repeater directive." %}

 As you could see, we're not using **link** property when defining directive, we are using **compile** instead.